Soldier of Fortune (magazine): History

 Soldier of Fortune magazine was founded in 1975, by Lieutenant Colonel, U.S. Army Reserve, (Ret.)
 Robert K. Brown, who served with Special Forces in Vietnam.
 After retiring from active duty, Brown began publishing a “circular”, magazine-type publication with few pages which contained information on mercenary employment in Oman, which had recently undergone a coup and was battling a communist insurgency.
 Brown's small circular soon evolved into a glossy, large-format, full-color magazine.

-Significant to the early development of SOF was its role in the recruitment of foreign nationals to serve in the Rhodesian Security Forces, during the Rhodesian Bush War (1964–79).
+Significant to the early development of SOF was its role in the recruitment of foreign nationals to serve in the Rhodesian Security Forces, during the Rhodesian Bush War (1964–1979).
 By 1976, Soldier of Fortune was selling 120,000 copies per month, making it into one of the most popular American magazines of the 1970s.
-Soldier of Fortune was ostensibly intended for mercenaries and "professional adventurers", but Brown admitted that the majority of the readers of Soldier of Fortune were the "Walter Mitty market", referring to men who merely fantasized about being mercenaries.
+Soldier of Fortune was ostensibly intended for mercenaries and "professional adventurers", but Brown said most readers were the "Walter Mitty market", referring to men who fantasized about being mercenaries.

-In 2018, American historian Kyle Burke wrote that the popularity of Soldier of Fortune was due to a white male backlash against the rise of feminism and the rise of the civil rights movement, and he wrote that the majority of the readers of Soldier of Fortune were white men who resented feminists and "uppity" non-white people, especially African Americans.
-According to Burke, the stories in Soldier of Fortune describing with great relish how a mere handful of white mercenaries could almost effortlessly defeat hordes of black guerrillas were thinly veiled racist fantasies that were meant to establish the superiority of white men over black men.
+In 2018, American historian Kyle Burke wrote that the popularity of Soldier of Fortune was due to white male backlash against the rise of feminism and the rise of the civil rights movement, and that the majority of the readers of Soldier of Fortune were white men who resented feminists and "uppity" non-white people, especially African Americans.
+According to Burke the stories in Soldier of Fortune, describing with great relish how a mere handful of white mercenaries could almost effortlessly defeat hordes of black guerrillas, were thinly veiled racist fantasies that were meant to establish the superiority of white men over black men.
 Likewise, the stories in Soldier of Fortune celebrated the machismo and womanizing of the mercenary sub-culture as the male ideal.

 Burke described Brown as a "passionate supporter" of the government of Rhodesia, and Soldier of Fortune glorified Rhodesia as a place where it was still possible to "Be a Man Among Men".
-From 1972 onward, the government of Rhodesia was engaged in a war against the black guerrillas of the Soviet-backed Zimbabwe People's Revolutionary Army (ZIPRA) and the Chinese-backed Zimbabwe African National Liberation Army (ZANLA).
+From 1972 onward the government of Rhodesia was engaged in a war against the black guerrillas of the Soviet-backed Zimbabwe People's Revolutionary Army (ZIPRA) and the Chinese-backed Zimbabwe African National Liberation Army (ZANLA).
 A major problem for Rhodesia was the black population vastly outnumbered the white population.
 Most of the white population of Rhodesia had only arrived in the years 1955–1960, meaning their roots in Rhodesia were not that deep.